Broken collarbone

 What causes a broken collarbone?

-The most common cause of a broken collarbone is a fall on the shoulder.
+Falling and landing on the shoulder is the most common cause of a broken collarbone.
 Younger people often break their collarbone as a result of sport or traffic accidents.
 The latter primarily involve cyclists.

 Less common accidents include a direct impact on the collarbone, for example during contact sports, or a fall on the outstretched arm.